zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/spatial/spatial.md

 In this task you will create and configure spatial data and perform some basic spatial queries.
 The scenario involves WAREHOUSES, BRANCHES, and a COASTAL\_ZONE.
 The WAREHOUSES and BRANCHES are points, and the COASTAL\_ZONE is a polygon.
 You will create and configure these spatial tables, and then perform spatial queries to identify items on proximity and containment.

-## Task 1: Connecting to your Oracle Cloud Database
+## Task 1: Connecting to your Oracle Cloud Database and APEX workspace

 1. Log in to the Oracle Cloud at <a href="https://cloud.oracle.com">cloud.oracle.com</a>.
 Cloud Account Name is howarduniversity.
 Click "Next".
 2. Click on "Direct Sign-In" and enter your Cloud Account email and password.